 Donshea Hopkins Demonstrates Millennial Power

 Sixteen-year-old actress Donshea Hopkins has no limits.
-After making her television debut in 2009 on Law & Order: Special Victims Unit, Hopkins landed the role of Monica on the popular crime drama Power in 2015.
+After being featured in 2009 on Law & Order: Special Victims Unit, Hopkins landed the role of Raina on the popular crime drama Power in 2015.
 The series--produced by rapper 50 Cent--featured Hopkins' character for 20 episodes before screening her death, sparking outrage among Power’s fandom.
-Hopkins' next endeavor was an appearance in a few episodes of one of the most-watched Netflix series worldwide: Orange is the New Black.
+Hopkins' next endeavor was an appearance as Monica in a few episodes of one of the most-watched Netflix series worldwide: Orange is the New Black.
 However, she is currently featured in a new TV series called The Bobby Brown Story about the legendary R&B musician (Hopkins plays his daughter, Bobbi Kristina).
 Besides her acting career, this superstar is also a singer; not to mention, she has an individual record label under her own name.
 She has released multiple songs over the past two years, all of which have a pop, upbeat vibe to them.
 Taking a break from her busy schedule, Hopkins took the time to answer some of my pressing questions about her inspirations, exciting red carpet events, and what it was like to audition for Orange is the New Black.

 How did you first develop your passion for acting?